hfiref0x/WinDepends/README.md

 * Several functionally may not work as expected or be disabled due to beta state.
 * CLI version is not yet implemented, we are still not sure is it needed or not.
 * ARM binaries are not tested in native environment as we don't have it in a bare metal.
-* Some limitations comes from Windows OS support, for example we do not support ApiSet schema versions prior to Windows 10, because Windows 10 is a minimum supported OS.
+* Some limitations comes from Windows OS support.
 * If you found a bug, have a suggestion or want to do pull request - feel free to do so, we appreciate your input.

 # Installation and Usage